oracle-livelabs/developer/redwood-extensions/addbuttonsandactions/addbuttonsandactions.md

 	You're now in the Action Chain Editor.

-  It's a good idea to set the ID for you action chain to something a little more informative.
+  It's a good idea to set the ID for your action chain to something a little more informative.

 3. In the properties panel on the right, change the ID to **EditButtonActionChain**
 	![Dragging actions](images/seteditbuttonactionchainid.png)